JROChub/power_house/docs/book_of_power.md

 91. Sign the ledger verifying you completed the procedure.
 92. signature: ____________________.
 93. date: ____________________.
-94. To proceed, confirm you performed anchor XOR using the digests listed earlier.
+94. To proceed, confirm you performed the Chapter I hex verification ritual using the digests listed earlier.
 95. If not, go back to Chapter I.
 96. This chapter is the beating heart of ledger maintenance.
 97. Without anchored digests, consensus reduces to gossip.